nty-/Reddit-AndroidCSS/README.md

 6. Customize the colors!
    There are two color's you'll need to change:

-   -The first is the header color.
+   - The first is the header color.
 This color is only appears once in the CSS.
-   -The second is the accent/secondary color.
+   - The second is the accent/secondary color.
 You'll need to change this color in three places.
-   -All of them and the header color can be found in the customization section a the top.
+   - All of them and the header color can be found in the customization section a the top.